 Selection.Font.Bold = True

-You can call a VBA Sub procedure from another VBA procedure by typing the Call keyword, followed by the Sub name and then the Sub procedure arguments enclosed in brackets.
+You can call a VBA Sub procedure from your VBA program by typing the Call keyword, followed by the Sub name and then the Sub procedure arguments enclosed in brackets.
 This is shown in the example below:

 Call Format_Centered_And_Sized( 20 )End Sub